-These quick little bite-sized clusters are a tasty blend of chocolate, coconut and almonds.
+These quick little bite-sized chocolate coconut clusters are a tasty blend of dark chocolate, coconut and almonds.

 Also known as rochers, these bite-sized clusters are a delightfully easy chocolate candy that anyone can make.
 You may recognize the name from those ubiquitous boxed hazelnut chocolates wrapped in gold foil, but rochers actually refer to a number of chocolate confections with a cluster-like shape that resembles a craggy rock, after which they are named in French.

 It’s a simple combination that can be made in just minutes from ingredients you may already have in your pantry, which makes it the perfect recipe to make with kids (big or little) anytime a craving strikes.
 All you need is a little bit of patience while they set up in the fridge.

 - The base is a mixture of chocolate, cocoa powder, maple syrup, almond butter and coconut oil which is all melted together until creamy and smooth.

 - To that we add a generous amount of finely chopped toasted almonds and coconut and mix until well coated.

 - Little stacks of the mixture are then scooped out onto a piece of parchment and left to set in the fridge until firm.